a2-ai-prism-ecosystem/r-package-workflows/README.md

 ## Release and deploy Workflows

-The workflows, `r-release.yml`, and `deploy-prism.yml` work together to assist in releasing tagged versions of your R packages, optionally deploying them to a PRISM instance.
+The workflows `r-release.yml` and `deploy-prism.yml` work together to assist in releasing tagged versions of your R packages, optionally deploying them to a PRISM instance.

 ### Quick start